jerryq27/jerryq27.github.io/_posts/2019-06-23-website-updates.md

 I'll be sure to add some more changes in the future!

-**Edit:** Oops, turns out the selection highlighting looks different from Chrome to Firefox..
+**Edit:** Oops, turns out the selection color looks different from Chrome to Firefox..

 <img src="{{ site.images }}/chrome-firefox-highlighting.png" alt="Chrome Firefox Highlighting">

+_Welcome to Web Development_

-Welcome to Web Development.
-Supposedly Chrome was adding a bit of transparancy to the color.
+Supposedly, Chrome was adding a bit of transparancy to the color.
 Interesting, since checking out the styling from inspect element gave me the exact same color with no alpha:

 <img src="{{ site.images }}/inspect-element-selection.png" alt="Inspect Element - Selection">

 The color seems to be more accurate in Firefox.
 I used the secondary text color for the selection color, and it matched up when I selected text using that color on the site.
 Cleary, Chrome added some transperancy.

 > **PUN INTENDED**